Liu-Jinyuan/liu-jinyuan.github.io/index.md

 Jinyuan is currently a Ph.D. student in Mechanical and Aerospace Engineering at the University of California San Diego.
 He works with [Sutanu Sarkar](https://scholar.google.com/citations?user=mfQsfMwAAAAJ&hl=en&oi=ao) in the [CFD Lab](http://www.cfdlab.ucsd.edu/index.html).
 His current research focus is turbulence and vortex dynamics in rotating, stratified environments.

 Jinyuan received his Bachelor's Degree in Engineering Themophysics from Tsinghua University, China, in 2020.
 After working as a post-baccalaureate researcher at the same institute for six months, he joined the CFD Lab in Jan.
 2021.
-He has also been working as a pre-doctoral researcher on turbulent boundary layers at the University of Waterloo and turbulent channels at Universidad Politecnica de Madrid.
+He had also been working as a pre-doctoral researcher on turbulent boundary layers at the University of Waterloo and turbulent channels at Universidad Politecnica de Madrid.

 Jinyuan is also an aviation photographer and a member of the [photography team](https://airways-photo.square.site/) of [Airways Magazine](https://airwaysmag.com/). [(Jetphotos gallery, ](https://www.jetphotos.com/photographer/144411) [Airways gallery)](https://airways-photo.square.site/jinyuan-liu) His shutter count exceeds 100,000.
 He swims and plays the trumpet, when he is not pretending to be a fluid dynamicist.
 He plays Go (Wei-Qi) since elementary school, and was ranked amateur 5-dan by the Chinese Go Association.